raspberrypilearning/install-python-packages/en/step_3.md

 ![Mu IDE](images/mu.png)

-[Mu](https://codewith.mu/en/download) includes a *Third Party Packages* tool for installing packages from [PyPI](https://pypi.org).
+[Mu](https://codewith.mu/en/download) includes a *Third Party Packages* tool, which you can use to install packages from [PyPI](https://pypi.org).
 Mu supports the majority of Python modules.

 --- collapse ---